 Think of publishing some of your posts on Medium, too.
 This is a social media platform dedicated to writers and bloggers.
-Some people make money from it – others are just in it for the exposure or their pleasure.
+Some people make money from it – others are just in it for exposure or their pleasure.

-If you are looking for freelance work as writer you could try on sites, such as FreelanceWriting.com.
+If you are looking for freelance work as a writer you could try on sites, such as FreelanceWriting.com.
 Every story is unique and worth being shared with your audience.

 Try Wealthy Affliates

 As a freelancer, you may want to consider generating an income by having your very own blog and posting on it regularly.
 If you find you love to write, you can start several blog sites simultaneously to increase and multiply your earnings.

 Wealthy Affiliate makes it possible to earn while blogging.
 In fact, Wealthy Affiliate offers a complete program and community support to help you make money online.
 Why not give it a try.
 They offer a 7 day free beginners package.
 When you get inside you will have access to:-

 - Jaaxy Starter (free)